openvpi/MakeDiffSinger/variance-temp-solution/README.md

 python estimate_midi.py path/to/your/transcriptions.csv path/to/your/wavs
 ```

-After finishing this step, the transcriptions.csv file can be directly used to train the phoneme duration predictor (it only need rough MIDI sequence).
+After finishing this step, the transcriptions.csv file can be directly used to train the phoneme duration predictor (it only needs rough MIDI sequences).
 If you want to train a pitch predictor, you must finish the remaining steps as follows, otherwise the predictions will not be accurate.

 ## 5. Refine MIDI sequences